-It is important that Moms stop worrying so much about breastfeeding routine and also stop looking at the clock, and start concentrating more on baby.
+It is vital that mothers stop worrying so much about a breastfeeding routine and also stop looking at the clock, and start concentrating more on their babies.
 A strict schedule is not needed, think of the way you eat during the day...
-Would you like it if someone took your snacks away?
+Would you like it, if someone took your snacks away?

-This is from the time baby starts a feed until the next time baby starts a feed.
+The frequency of feeds refers to the time a baby starts a feed, to the next time the baby begins a feed.

 What is the average feeding frequency?

 On average newborns will drink between 8 – 12 times per 24 hours, but it is also totally normal for a newborn to breastfeed every hour or once every 4 hours.
 It is also normal if a baby drinks more during certain times and less at other times.
 Very few babies will adopt a specific pattern (for example eating precisely every three hours).

 This is when a baby feeds every half hour for a few hours at a time; they usually sleep for long periods of time afterward.
 Cluster feeding usually occurs in the evening hours.
 Cluster feeding can also occur in children that are a few months of age, not only newborns.